arantespp/arantespp.com/posts/zettelkasten/aida-model.md

 ## Notes

-- It was created to understand better the process, os steps that the consumer goes thought, before purchasing a product.
+- It was created to understand better the process, or steps that the consumer goes thought, before purchasing a product.
 - It was developed by E. St. Elmo Lewis, in 1898.
 - AIDA stands for: **Attention**, **Interest**, **Desire** and **Action**.
   - **Attention**: attract the consumer attention via advertising materials. _Example: consumer watches a YouTube ad._